ghostfreeman/volcanolairwebsigh/content/jobs/game-developer.md

 ### And these won't hurt either

 * Familiarity with Kanban style development
+* Experience with the Unity and Godot game engines
 * You've shipped at least one game
 * You live in or near the Denver/Colorado Springs area.
 This isn't required though, we're 100% remote!